kubernetes-retired/service-catalog/README.md

 ### Contributing

 Interested in contributing?
-Check out the [documentation](./CONTRIBUTING.md).
+Check out the [contributing] documentation(./CONTRIBUTING.md).

 Also see the [developer's guide](./docs/devguide.md) for information on how to build and test the code.